Chapter 12: SFT Data Design and Instruction Systems¶

 "notes": [

-"This version focuses on: missing fields in structured output and over-completion when information is insufficient.",
+"This version focuses on converging: missing fields in structured output, and over-completion when information is insufficient.",

-"New regression sets: missing tool parameters / enum out-of-range / inconsistent refusal tone."
+"New regression set items: missing tool parameters / out-of-range enumeration values / inconsistent refusal tone."

 ]